 Greatest performing moment?

-Say something nice about one of your fellow performers.
+Say something nice about one of your fellow performers?

-Any special involvement in the LGBTQ community?
+Any special involvement in the GLBTQ community?

 Where in the Twin Cities can you be seen?